maveniverse/maven-turbo-builder/README.md

 See presentation [board](https://miro.com/app/board/uXjVLYUPRas=/?share_link_id=929861907417)

-This extension suggests different Maven reactor scheduler behaviour via custom Builder.
+This extension suggests different Maven reactor scheduler implementation via custom Builder.
 By default, to build any module in a multi-module project Maven first resolves and executes all phases of upstream dependencies.
 This is a fundamental behaviour which is built-in and strongly enforced because of back compatibility.
-This significantly reduces possible parallelism and in a multi-core system cores are loaded unevenly.
+This significantly reduces possible concurrency and in a multi-core system CPU cores are loaded unevenly.
 To enhance parallelism this extension does two things:
 * change the order of `*test*` phases and `*package*`, `package` is executed before `test` (not after as default)
-* schedule module build of downstream dependencies when package phase was executed, not waiting for all phases (like `test`, `integration-test`, `install`, `deploy`, etc.)
+* schedule module build of downstream dependencies when `package` phase was executed, not waiting for all phases (like `test`, `integration-test`, `install`, `deploy`, etc.)

 As a result, depending on the particular project, this boosts the build and increases CPU utilization to maximum.